 Competition Specific Rules

 There are a total of 5 monthly competitions.
 Four of which contain an open section, a nature section and a set subject which is suggested by, and voted for by the members of the club.
 The fifth monthly competition is made up of three set subjects.
 The set subjects are e-mailed to all members, and are listed in the program.

-The maximum number of pictures entered into any monthly competition is 4 images, with a maximum of 2 in any section.
+The maximum number of pictures entered into any monthly competition is 4 images, which may be entered in any section.
 An entry form is available – but not essential.
 If emailing entries, indicate which image is to go in which section in the body of the email.
 If entering on memory stick, please put images in appropriate folders.